brookk16/Think-IT/README.md

 > Please note that this system is designed to accept a new sales-data.csv file every month.
 This new file would replace the previous file, displaying thst month's data.
 However, for the purpose of this project, only one data file is used that was generated in November.
 Therefore, the data will always be for November 2018, whist the data display will always show the current month and year.

-The "Think-IT" logos in the header and footer, both link to the Think-IT homepage.
-And the other links in the footer link to each of the following pages:

-* **About**: link to the company information page
-* **Privacy**: link to the company privacy, security and GDPR regulations.
-* **Contact**: link to the company contact page

 Finally, this project has the scope to be able to add additional charts and features, quickly and efficiently, should the users feel it is required.

 ## Technologies used

 * [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) 4.1.3
-  * Used Bootstrap CSS styling to provide grid system structure, and basic styling elements.

 * [Fontawesome](https://fontawesome.com) 5.5.0
   * Used to provide icons for the: hover tooltip, logo, reset button pass and fail icons.